-Canstar Blue’s inaugural cola review has seen Pepsi Max, Coca-Cola, Coke No Sugar, Pepsi, Diet Coke and Coles compared on taste, packaging design, value for money and overall satisfaction.
+Canstar Blue’s 2021 cola review sees Pepsi Max, Pepsi Regular, Coca-Cola, Coke Zero and Diet Coke compared on taste, range variety, packaging design, value for money and overall satisfaction.

-We asked over 1,000 Aussie consumers to rate the different products and brands of carbonated cola they’ve purchased from a supermarket or grocer and consumed within the last three months.
+We asked more than 900 Aussie consumers to rate the different products and brands of carbonated cola they’ve purchased from a supermarket or grocer and consumed within the last three months.
 Survey respondents rated products independently on important factors like taste, packaging design, value for money and overall satisfaction.
-Those which met the minimum required survey sample size (30 responses) are included in the results.
+Brands that met the minimum required survey sample size (30 responses) are included in the results.

 Prices for a Pepsi Max 1.25L bottle start from $2.35 in most supermarkets, though you can often pick up the 2L bottle variety for even less ($2.10).
 Supermarkets work in mysterious ways!